Marine Mammal Trainer Career Profile

 Education and Training

-While a college degree is not mandatory, it is very difficult to become a marine mammal trainer without one.
-Common majors for marine mammal trainers include animal science, marine biology, animal behavior, zoology, psychology, and biology.
+While a college degree is not mandatory, it's very difficult to become a marine mammal trainer without one.
+Common majors for marine mammal trainers include animal science, marine biology, animal behavior, zoology, psychology and biology.

 Marine mammal trainers may have prior practical experience from employment as a marine biologist or zookeeper.
 Aspiring trainers will usually volunteer or intern at a marine mammal facility to gain experience.
 Hands-on experience is essential for those seeking entrance to this field.
-Prior experience working as a dog trainer, veterinary assistant, or as a part of another animal related field is beneficial for those unable to gain experience specifically related to marine mammals.
+Prior experience working as a dog trainer, veterinary assistant or in another animal-related field is beneficial for those unable to gain experience specifically related to marine mammals.

-Also, to a having both a degree and practical experience in the field, most marine mammal facilities require their trainer applicants to have strong swimming skills and proof of scuba diving certification.
+In addition to having a degree and practical experience in the field, most marine mammal facilities require their trainer applicants to have strong swimming skills and proof of scuba diving certification.

 Once hired, successful applicants must complete an intensive training course under the direction of experienced trainers.
 Trainees learn the training techniques and management methods of the facility.
 They also have the opportunity to familiarize themselves with the facility’s animals and other members of the training team.

-Many marine mammal trainers are members of a professional marine animal group such as the International Marine Animal Trainers’ Association (IMATA) or the Society for Marine Mammalogy (SMM).
+Many marine mammal trainers are members of a professional marine animal group such as the International Marine Animal Trainers’ Association (IMATA).
+The group was founded in 1972.
+Another group is the Society for Marine Mammalogy (SMM), which was founded in 1981.
+It currently has more than 2,000 members from more than 56 different countries.
 These groups provide members-only website access, industry publications, and job postings.

-SimplyHired.com listed the average salary for marine trainers as $45,000 in 2011, though this is generally considered on the high end of the marine mammal trainer salary range.
+SimplyHired.com listed the average salary for marine mammal trainers with the U.S. Navy program as $71,035 as of November 2018, though this is generally considered on the high end of the marine mammal trainer salary range.

-While the Bureau of Labor and Statistics (BLS) does not separate marine mammal trainers out from the general category of animal trainers, a 2015 study found the mean annual animal trainer salary to be $33,600.
-The lowest ten percent of animal trainers earned less than $18,160 while the highest ten percent earned a salary of more than $57,170.
+While the U.S. Bureau of Labor and Statistics (BLS) does not separate marine mammal trainers out from the general category of animal trainers, a 2017 study found the mean annual animal trainer salary to be $28,880.
+The lowest 10% of animal trainers earned less than $19,610 while the highest 10% earned a salary of more than $56,000.

-The three states with the highest number of available animal trainer jobs were California with 1,660 jobs, Florida with 1,330 jobs, and Illinois with 960 jobs.
-The mean annual salaries for these states were $37,720 in California, $37,370 in Florida, and $37,240 in Illinois.
+The three states with the highest number of available animal trainer jobs were California with 2,250 jobs, Florida with 1,520 jobs and New York with 1,170 jobs.
+The mean annual salaries for these states were $39,700 in California, $36,710 in Florida and $36,870 in New York.

 There is extremely strong competition for marine mammal trainer positions nationwide.
 As relatively few new marine parks and aquariums open each year, the total number of marine mammal trainer positions is not expected to grow significantly.
 This fact, combined with the high level of interest in this career path, ensures a very high level of demand for any positions that should become available in the field.